Thor-TechSavy/funds-transfer-ms/README.md

 1. configure the jdk - 17, in case you want to use another version, please make the necessary changes to java.version in parent pom.xml

-2. Switch to develop branch.
+2. Switch to main branch.
 There are a couple of feature branches starting with feature/101 too.

 ## How to run?